Agora-Lab-AI/APACAI-API-OpenAPI/README.md

 * Deploy PALM-E

-* Generate Developer Platform with the same principles as [OPEN AI's](https://beta.openai.com)
+* Generate Developer Platform with the same principles as [OPEN AI's](https://beta.openai.com) with documentation and examples